 4.1.1 Applying for a visa

-After prospective students have received the Letter of Admission (Zulassungsbescheid) or confirmation of admission on the basis of an exchange programme, a visa application should be made without delay because the processing will take time.
+After prospective students have received the letter of admission (Zulassungsbescheid) or confirmation of admission on the basis of an exchange programme (Bestätigung zum Programmstudium ohne Abschluss), a visa application should be made without delay as the processing will take time.
 The visa section of a consulate or embassy will normally issue a visa after a prescribed period of three weeks and two days (Schweigefrist), provided no objection has been received from the Berlin Foreigners' Registration Office.
 However, this is the minimum period of time required for the processing of the application.

 Issuing a visa may take less time for students who receive a scholarship funded by German sources (e. g. a DAAD scholarship or a fully-fledged scholarship as part of inter-university arrangements).
 In such cases the visa can be issued without any further checks.